Ennapadam Srinivas Krishnamoorthy: Work

+Awards and recognition

 He is the recipient of the President's Medal of the Royal College of Psychiatrists for contributions to community neuropsychiatry.
-He was the first Indian Psychiatrist to be elected Fellow of all three Royal Colleges of Physicians in the UK (Glasgow, Edinburgh & London).
+He was the first Indian psychiatrist to be elected fellow of all three United Kingdom Colleges of Physicians: Royal College of Physicians (London), Royal College of Physicians of Edinburgh, and the Royal College of Physicians and Surgeons of Glasgow.

-Writing
+Publication

 Krishnamoorthy is a regular contributor to The Hindu and numerous other medical, scientific and general publications.
-He has contributed more than 85 high-impact research articles and book chapters focusing upon Epilepsy, Dementia and Neuropsychiatry.
+He has contributed more than 85 high-impact research articles and book chapters focusing upon epilepsy, dementia and neuropsychiatry.